Mike26372/hsa-records/README.md

 First, I would make the component more modular for reuse and ensure it has the more typical suite of UI features required for properly displaying tables of data.
 These features could include:

 - Pagination that only fetches initial data and each subsequent page as you navigate
+- Loading icons and error handling for API failures
 - Allow sort and search within the table, where applicable
 - Add standard internationalization of currencies and dates based on the User's browser settings or current location
 - Mobile friendly viewing